joepv/joepv.github.io/_posts/2023-02-07-homeybridge.md

 ## Does Athom respect my privacy?

 It’s important to think about your privacy.
 Unnoticed, you send a lot of information to all sorts of cloud servers.
 Not only smart home products, but also your smartphone and computer sends a lot of information back to their homebase.
 For example, Google collects your data about how you use your Google devices, apps and services.
 They track your browsing behaviour, location history, searches and a lot more.
 Basically, anything that’s connected to a Google service is likely collecting your data.
 That is their business model.
-You get their services for free and you accepted their privacy policy to allow them to use your data.
+You get their services for free and you accept their privacy policy to allow them to use your data.

 Selling user data or leveraging user data to do profiling and advertising is something [Emile](https://www.linkedin.com/in/emilenijssen/) and [Stefan](https://www.linkedin.com/in/stefanwitkamp/) from Athom don’t want.
 They believe in offering good products at fair prices without infringing on your privacy.
 Homey Bridge is a cloud based system and to maintain such a high-end system costs a lot of money.
 That's why they came up with the subscription, because the Homey Bridge only costs € 69,00 and doesn’t cover those costs.
 Your privacy seems to be in good hands when you connect your home to the Homey Cloud.